smnorris/bcdata/README.md

   --help     Show this message and exit.

 Commands:
-  bc2pg  Download a DataBC WFS layer to postgres cat    Write DataBC features to stdout as GeoJSON feature objects. dem    Dump BC DEM to TIFF dump   Write DataBC features to stdout as GeoJSON feature collection.
+  bc2pg  Load a DataBC WFS layer to a postgres db cat    Write DataBC features to stdout as GeoJSON feature objects. dem    Dump BC DEM to TIFF dump   Write DataBC features to stdout as GeoJSON feature collection.